Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 ## What Are We Looking At?

-[*WebAssembly*](http://webassembly.org/) (or *wasm*) describes an *execution environment* which browsers can implement within their Javascrip Virtual Machines.
-Essentially it's a way to run code in place of, or alongside, our Javascript.
+[*WebAssembly*](http://webassembly.org/) (or *wasm*) describes an *execution environment* which browsers can implement within their Javascript Virtual Machines.
+It's a way to run code in place of, or alongside, our Javascript.

 WebAssembly can be thought of as similar to [*asm.js*](http://asmjs.org/).
 Indeed, we can use [*Emscripten*](http://emscripten.org/) compiler to target both.

+Most existing documentation discusses how to build C, C++, or Rust into wasm, but there is nothing excluding languages like [Ruby](ruby.dj) or Python from working as well.

 ## Installing The Tools

 We'll need two things to get started with WebAssembly and Rust, assuming you already have a functional development environment otherwise (That is, you have `build-essential`, XCode, or the like installed.)

 First, Rust.
-You can review [here](https://hoverbear.org/2017/03/03/setting-up-a-rust-devenv/#setting-up-rust-via-rustup) for a more long winded explaination of how to do this, or you can just run the following, accept the defaults, and then `source $HOME/.cargo/env`:
+You can review [here](https://hoverbear.org/2017/03/03/setting-up-a-rust-devenv/#setting-up-rust-via-rustup) for a more long winded explanation of how to do this, or you can just run the following, accept the defaults, and then `source $HOME/.cargo/env`:

 ```bash
 curl https://sh.rustup.rs -sSf | sh